 The Everchanging Tower

-Tokoyo: The Tower of Perpetuity is a roguelite 2D platformer where you play as one of five anime characters each with their own reasoning for climbing a mysterious tower that has appeared.
-The reasoning for this is not as imaginitive as you might think, after a breif backstory from your chosen character you find yourself placed in the tower and the only way forward is up.
+Tokoyo: The Tower of Perpetuity is a roguelite 2D platformer where you play as one of five anime characters, each with their own reasoning for climbing a mysterious tower that has appeared.
+The reasoning for this is not as imaginative as you might thinkâafter a brief backstory from your chosen character, you find yourself placed in the tower, and the only way forward is up.
+Much like Solo Leveling Chapter 1, where the protagonist finds himself trapped in a deadly dungeon with only one way to survive, Tokoyo throws players into an ever-changing challenge where adaptation is key.

-Right off the bat Tokoyo has some pretty interesting Design choices.
-While simple, it has a large colour palette which shows the game as being quite vibrant.
-The backgrounds outside the tower dont change but have a different colour showing in a neon CRT display-esque feel which is strange but effective.
+Right off the bat, Tokoyo has some pretty interesting design choices.
+While simple, it has a large color palette, which makes the game quite vibrant.
+The backgrounds outside the tower donât change but shift colors in a neon CRT display-esque feel, which is strange but effective.
 The character models themselves are pretty detailed and follow the standard anime tropes of giving everyone bunny ears and tails.
-You traverse the mysterious tower by jumping and double jumping your way through hazardous pits whilst avoiding enemies and traps.
-Gameplay is very simple but for the most part it is centred around avoidance rather than attacking although special abilities are charged once you have built up enough of it to unleash on your foes for a small amount of time.
-There are abilities which can be collected to enhance some of your most basic skills like Jumping but at its Core Tokoyo: The Tower of Perpetuity keeps it pretty simple.
+You traverse the mysterious tower by jumping and double-jumping your way through hazardous pits while avoiding enemies and traps.
+Gameplay is very simple, but for the most part, it is centered around avoidance rather than attackingâalthough special abilities are charged once you have built up enough energy to unleash on your foes for a small amount of time.
+There are abilities that can be collected to enhance some of your most basic skills, like jumping, but at its core, Tokoyo: The Tower of Perpetuity keeps it pretty simple.

 The bosses for the most part are a mix of dodging and waiting for your skill to charge and unleash it once there is an opening, it is also about learning their attacks, normal enemies can usually be avoided but there are some situations where you will find yourself in a tight spot and unleashing your inner ability is the only way to get through.